 HELP US PROMOTE YOUR BAND, CONCERTS AND EVENTS by emailing [email protected], faxing 315-268-8701, mailing to North Country Now, c/o North Country This Week, PO Box 975, Potsdam, NY 13676 or drop it off at our office at 19 Depot St., Potsdam.

-MASSENA: U. S. Coast Guard Auxiliary Flotilla 092-01-01 Massena to meet, 5:30 p.m., Massena VFW.
+MASSENA: The next meeting for U. S. Coast Guard Auxiliary Flotilla 092-01-01 Massena meets, 5:30 p.m., Massena VFW.

 CANTON: Healthcare networking event, hosted by St. Lawrence County Health Iniative, NY Connects, 211 CNY and Adirondack Wellness Connections Coordinated Referral Network, 3-5 p.m., Best Western University Inn, Laurentian Room, 90 E. Main St.; all providers and community-based organizations invited; introducing new collaborative local referral network; learn about St. Lawrence County Wellness Coordination Center; light fare, refreshments provided; RSVP: Jerome James, [email protected], 315-261-2947.